rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 	<tr>
 	<td >VoidConnection\\Message</td>
 	<td >Message</td>
-	<td >Message is the customized Message to be shown in the pop up window.</td>
+	<td >Message is the customized Message to be shown in the pop up window.
+For windows devices, message length is limited to 160 characters including spaces.
+Characters beyond this limit might be truncated based on the device screen size.</td>
 	<td >Customized Message</td>
 	</tr>